slavamak/habr-freelance-bot/README.md

-# Habr Freelance task notifier telegram bot
+# Habr Freelance Task Notifier Telegram Bot

 This is a Telegram bot that monitors freelance tasks on Habr and notifies users about new tasks based on their specified filters.
-Users can add, remove, and list their filters, allowing for customized notifications tailored to their interests.
+Users can add, remove, and list their filters.

 ## Features
 - Add filters for categories and search queries.